📅

 Some of the documents to be carefully examined include:

-Fast reading is insufficient.
-It is recommended to check the expenses and the financial health of the condominium, or easements attached to the property, which may restrict its use.
+Fast reading is not enough.
+It is recommended to Check the Expenses and the Financial Health of the Condominium, gold Easements Attached to the Property, which may restrict its use.
 In case of doubt, the notary can help you decode these technical documents.

 The sales agreement generally includes several suspensive clauses, which condition the final validity of the sale.
 The most common is the one related to Obtaining a home loan.
 It protects the buyer in the event that the bank refuses to finance the project.